fyne-io/fyne-x/README.md

 serious consideration will be given to backward compatibility, but compatibility is not guaranteed.

-The DiagramWidget itself is intended to be incorporated into a Fyne application.
-It provides a drawing area within which a diagram can be created.
+The DiagramWidget provides a drawing area within which a diagram can be created.
 The diagram itself is a collection of DiagramElement widgets (an interface).
 There are two types of DiagramElements: DiagramNode widgets and DiagramLink widgets.
 DiagramNode widgets are thin wrappers around a user-supplied CanvasObject.
 Any valid CanvasObject can be used.
 DiagramLinks are line-based connections between DiagramElements.
 Note that links can connect to other links as well as nodes.